 - Out of body experiences - Also called astral projection

-This involves mind-to-mind communication without verbal, physical, or written cues.
+Mind-to-mind communication without verbal, physical, or written cues.
 Mind reading is an example of telepathy.

 This is a form of psychic ability in which a person with precognitive ability foresees events in the future.
 This can come in the form of precognitive dreams, or it may occur in a waking state through psychic visions.

 Psychic powers include being able to detect something that can't be sensed with the physical senses.
 There are several types of psychic powers.
-For example:

 History of Parapsychology

 While history is littered with reports of unusual phenomena, it wasn't until 1882 when the Society for Psychical Research (SPR) in London, England became the first organization dedicated to scientifically exploring the paranormal.
 At the time SPR formed, the United States and Europe were in the midst of Spiritualism, a movement in which claims of the paranormal were commonplace.
-A group of scientifically minded men, many who were professional scientists, wished to explore these claims dispassionately using scientific processes.
+A group of scientifically-minded men, many who were professional scientists, wished to explore these claims dispassionately using scientific processes.
 The SPR remains an active society for psychical inquiry to this day.

 Nearly three decades later, Stanford University entered into psychical research, studying clairvoyance and psychokinesis under stringent laboratory conditions.
 Later, in the 1920s, Duke University entered the field, led by J.B.
 Rhine.
 At Duke, Rhine and his colleagues studied reported psychics and psychokinesis in an attempt to understand the mind's powers.
 The Duke University parapsychology laboratory became the Rhine Research Center, which operates to this day, publishing the independent peer-reviewed Journal of Parapsychology.